-Wells and lakes were believed to be the entrances to the otherworld and faery realms by the ancient Irish.
-Water has been associated with other realms and death for aeons.
+Wells and lakes were believed to be the entrances to the otherworldly and faerie realms by the ancient Irish.
+Water has been associated with other realms and death for eons.
 Some Native Americans tribes would put a stone in the river when someone died and believe that the soul of their loved one would reach the sky at the horizon where water and sky met.

 I personally feel amazing when standing next to a lake, river or ocean.
 There is something about water that is soothing.
 A study has shown that living in a place where you can see the ocean reduces stress because viewing water and the colour blue has a calming effect.